 (1) In General.
 Every pleading, written motion, and other paper must be signed by at least one attorney of record in the attorney's name or by a party personally if the party is self-represented.
 The paper must state the signer's address, electronic mail address for electronic service, and telephone number.
 If the signer is an attorney, the paper must contain the attorney's State Board of Law Examiners identification number.
 Unless a rule or statute specifically states otherwise, a pleading need not be verified or accompanied by an affidavit.
 The court must strike an unsigned paper unless the omission is promptly corrected after being called to the attorney's or party's attention.

 (2) Notarization Not Required.
 Unless specifically required by court rule, a document filed with the court in a civil action is not required to be notarized.
-When any matter is required or permitted to be supported, evidenced, established, or proved by the sworn declaration, verification, certificate, statement, oath, or affidavit, in writing of the person making the same (other than a deposition, or an oath of office, or an oath required to be taken before a specified official other than a notary public), such matter may, with like force and effect, be supported, evidenced, established, or proved by the unsworn declaration, certificate, verification, or statement, subscribed by the maker as true under penalty of perjury, and dated, in substantially the following form: "I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct."
-In addition to the signature, the date of signing and the county and state where the document was signed shall be noted on the document.
+When any matter is required or permitted to be supported, evidenced, established, or proved by the sworn declaration, verification, certificate, statement, oath, or affidavit, in writing of the person making the same (other than a deposition, or an oath of office, or an oath required to be taken before a specified official other than a notary public), such matter may, with like force and effect, be supported, evidenced, established, or proved by the unsworn declaration, certificate, verification, or statement, subscribed by the maker as true under penalty of perjury, and dated, in substantially the form set out at N.D.C.C. § 31-15-05.

 (b) Representations to the Court.
 By presenting to the court a pleading, written motion, or other paper, whether by signing, filing, submitting, or later advocating it, an attorney or self-represented party certifies that to the best of the person's knowledge, information, and belief, formed after an inquiry reasonable under the circumstances: